History of Zionism (pre-1948): Russian revolutions

-1917 Russian Revolution

-On November 7, five days after the Balfour declaration, the Bolsheviks led the October Revolution in Russia.
+On 7 November, five days after the Balfour declaration, the Bolsheviks led the October Revolution in Russia.
 The Bolshevik seizure of power led to civil war and the collapse of the Western part of the Russian Empire.
 During the fighting, there were pogroms across Russia perpetrated by fighters from all sides, but especially the counter-revolutionary White Army.
 Between 1918 and 1921, when the Bolsheviks assumed control of Ukraine, over 50,000 Jews were killed, a further 100,000 were permanently maimed or died of wounds and 200,000 Jewish children became orphans.

-At the time of the Russian revolution, the Bund had 30,000 members in Russia, compared to 300,000 Zionist members of which about 10% were Marxist-Zionists.
+At the time of the Russian revolution, the Bund had 30,000 members in Russia, compared to 300,000 members in the Zionist movement, which was the largest of the Jewish political groups.
+About 10% of the members of in the Zionist movement were Marxist-Zionists.
 Joseph Stalin was the first People's Commissariat of Nationalities and in this role suppressed the Bund.
 Bundists supportive of the Bolsheviks formed short-lived Kombund (Communist Bund) parties (such as the Jewish Communist Labour Bund (Ukraine) and Jewish Communist Labour Bund in Poland) or joined the Yevsektsia, a Jewish section of the Bolshevik organization created by Stalin which worked to end Jewish communal and religious life, while anti-Communist social democrats maintained independent Bund structures, especially in Poland.

 Members of the Marxist Zionist movement, Poale Zion led by Ber Borochov, returned to Russia (from Palestine) and requested to form Jewish Brigades within the Red Army.
-Trotsky supported the request but opposition from the Yevsektsia led to the proposal's failure.
-Poale Zion split between a pro-Communist "Left", and an anti-Communist "Right".
-Future Israeli Prime Minister David Ben-Gurion was a member of the Israeli branch of the latter, forming Ahdut HaAvoda (the ancestor of the Israeli Labor Party) in 1919.
+Trotsky supported the request but opposition from the Yevsektsiya led to the proposal's failure.
+Poale Zion eventually split between a pro-Communist "Left", and an anti-Communist "Right".
+Future Israeli Prime Minister Ben-Gurion was a member of the Israeli branch of the latter, forming Ahdut HaAvoda (the ancestor of the Israeli Labor Party) in 1919.